jadesql/finance-tracker-clean/README.md

 # 💸 Finance Tracker (Streamlit App)

 A simple personal finance dashboard built with Python, Streamlit, and SQLite.
-It helps track spending by category and visualise monthly expenses in a clean, Revolut-style interface.
+It helps track spending by category and visualise monthly expenses in a clean, fintech bank style interface.

 ---